 - Echocardiogram (echo) is an ultrasound of the heart that helps visualize the heart chambers and valves.
 It helps assess the structures and functions of the heart, such as stenosis of the valves and backflow of blood.

-- Cardiac MRI gives accurate pictures of the heart and helps identify any issues in the heart muscles and valves.
+- Cardiac MRI, needed only in few cases, gives accurate picture of the heart and helps identify any issues in the heart muscles and valves.

 Children with rheumatic heart disease are often referred to pediatric cardiologists for detailed evaluation and management.
 Those with acute rheumatic fever receive medications to prevent complications.
 Learn more about the treatments for rheumatic fever in the next section